-We know that short-lived particulate activity is mainly due to Rb-88 and Cs-138 and that this form of particulate occurs quite frequently.
+We know that short-lived particulate activity is mainly due to Rb-88 and Cs-138.
+This form of particulate occurs quite often.
 Any leak in the PHT system can result in a spread of short-lived activity throughout the entire Reactor Building.

-For example, wide-spread levels of short-lived particulates throughout the Reactor Building were found when a D_2O collection tank serving the fuelling machines was vented to atmosphere.
-This caused general fields of 50 mGy/h beta and 10 mGy/h gamma in the Reactor Building basement.
+For example, widespread levels of short-lived particulates throughout the Reactor Building were found in the early days, when a $D_2O$ collection tank serving the fuelling machines was vented to atmosphere.
+This caused general fields of 50 mSv/h beta and 10 mSv/h gamma in the Reactor Building basement.
 Even at the Equipment Airlock they were still at 10% of these values.
-This problem was solved by re-routing the tank ventilation to the contaminated exhaust system.
+Rerouting the tank ventilation to the contaminated exhaust system solved this problem.

-The exposure of recently failed irradiated fuel bundles to air during passage through the fuel transfer system results in high localized air concentrations of short-lived particulates.
+The exposure of recently failed irradiated fuel bundles to air during passage through the fuel transfer system results in high localised air concentrations of short-lived particulates.
 Remember that short-lived particulates present an external radiation hazard, not an internal hazard.
 The external hazard is measured with beta and gamma survey meters.

-CARBON-14
+Carbon-14

-In February, 1985, Ontario Hydro had a nasty surprise while changing the pressure tubes in Pickering A Units 1 and 2.
+In February 1985, Ontario Hydro had a nasty surprise while changing the pressure tubes in Pickering A Units 1 and 2.
 A radionuclide that their interzonal monitors could not detect was found all over the station.
 Contamination was relatively widespread and was even detected in some employees' homes.
 This radionuclide was carbon-14.